quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Packet Protection for the TLS Handshake {#cleartext-hs}

 The initial exchange of packets are sent without protection.
 These packets are marked with a KEY_PHASE of 0.

-The same key phase is used for all packets sent by TLS prior to the point that 1-RTT keys are made available to QUIC (0-RTT data does not contain TLS handshake messages).
-This includes the TLS ClientHello and any TLS handshake message from the server, except those that are sent after the handshake completes, such as NewSessionTicket.
-TLS handshake messages sent after completing the TLS handshake are not special and use packet protection keys that are current at the time of sending (or retransmission).
+TLS handshake messages that are critical to the TLS key exchange cannot be protected using QUIC packet protection.
+A KEY_PHASE of 0 is used for all of these packets, even during retransmission.
+The messages critical to key exchange are the TLS ClientHello and any TLS handshake message from the server, except those that are sent after the handshake completes, such as NewSessionTicket.

+The second flight of TLS handshake messages from the client, and any TLS handshake messages that are sent after completing the TLS handshake do not need special packet protection rules.
+This includes the end_of_early_data alert that is sent by a client to mark the end of its 0-RTT data.
+Packets containing these messages use the packet protection keys that are current at the time of sending (or retransmission).

-A client might not attempt to send 0-RTT data.
-This is either because the client has not talked to the server recently and is therefore does not have a valid session resumption ticket, or because the client does not wish to send any 0-RTT data.
+Like the client, a server MUST send retransmissions of its unprotected handshake messages or acknowledgments for unprotected handshake messages sent by the client in unprotected packets (KEY_PHASE=0).

+### Initial Key Transitions {#first-keys}

+Once the TLS key exchange is complete, keying material is exported from TLS and QUIC packet protection commences.

+Packets protected with 1-RTT keys have a KEY_PHASE bit set to 1.
+These packets also have a VERSION bit set to 0.

-If the client does not have 0-RTT data to send, it transitions to using 1-RTT keys before sending its second flight of TLS handshake messages (that is, the flight containing the TLS Finished message).
-Subsequent messages are protected with 1-RTT keys and have a KEY_PHASE bit set to 1.
+If the client is unable to send 0-RTT data - or it does not have 0-RTT data to send - packet protection with 1-RTT keys starts with the packets that contain its second flight of TLS handshake messages.
+That is, the flight containing the TLS Finished handshake message and optionally a Certificate and CertificateVerify message.

-If the client sends 0-RTT data, it marks packets protected with 0-RTT keys with a KEY_PHASE of 1.
-The later transition to using 1-RTT keys then results in the client using a KEY_PHASE of 0 for packets that are protected with 1-RTT keys.
+If the client sends 0-RTT data, it marks packets protected with 0-RTT keys with a KEY_PHASE of 1 and a VERSION bit of 1.
+Setting the version bit means that all packets also include the version field.
+The client removes the VERSION bit when it transitions to using 1-RTT keys, but it does not change the KEY_PHASE bit.

+Marking 0-RTT data with the both KEY_PHASE and VERSION bits ensures that the server is able to identify these packets as 0-RTT data in case the packet containing the TLS ClientHello is lost or delayed.
+Including the version also ensures that the packet format is known to the server in this case.

+Using both KEY_PHASE and VERSION also ensures that the server is able to distinguish between cleartext handshake packets (KEY_PHASE=0, VERSION=1), 0-RTT protected packets (KEY_PHASE=1, VERSION=1), and 1-RTT protected packets (KEY_PHASE=1, VERSION=0).
+Packets with all of these markings can arrive concurrently, and being able to identify each cleanly ensures that the correct packet protection keys can be selected and applied.

+A server might choose to retain 0-RTT packets that arrive before a TLS ClientHello.
+The server can then use those packets once the ClientHello arrives.
+However, the potential for denial of service from buffering 0-RTT packets is significant.
+These packets cannot be authenticated and so might be employed by an attacker to exhaust server resources.
+Limiting the number of packets that are saved might be necessary.

 The server transitions to using 1-RTT keys after sending its first flight of TLS handshake messages.
 From this point, the server protects all packets with 1-RTT keys.
 Future packets are therefore protected with 1-RTT keys and marked with a KEY_PHASE of 1.

-Like the client, a server MUST send retransmissions of its unprotected handshake messages or acknowledgments for unprotected handshake messages sent by the client in unprotected packets (KEY_PHASE=0).

-The second flight of TLS handshake messages from a client is always protected with the current packet protection keys.
-This includes the TLS end_of_early_data alert, which a client sends before its final set of handshake messages.

 ### Retransmission and Acknowledgment of Unprotected Packets

 The first flight of TLS handshake messages from both client and server (ClientHello, or ServerHello through to the server's Finished) are critical to the key exchange.
-The contents of these messages is used to determine the keys used to protect later messages.
+The contents of these messages determines the keys used to protect later messages.
 If these handshake messages are included in packets that are protected with these keys, they will be indecipherable to the recipient.

-Even though newer keys could be available, the first flight of TLS handshake messages sent by an endpoint MUST NOT be sent in protected packets,
+Even though newer keys could be available when retranmitting, retransmissions of these handshake messages MUST be sent in unprotected packets (with a KEY_PHASE of 0).
+An endpoint MUST also generate ACK frames for these messages that are sent in unprotected packets.

-specifically:
+The TLS handshake messages that are affected by this rule are specifically:

 * A client MUST NOT restransmit a TLS ClientHello with 0-RTT keys.
 The server needs this message in order to determine the 0-RTT keys.